 3) Cette fille est trop vilaine, il me la faut – This Don Juan finds a strong attraction in this girl that he can’t explain and he is risking the derision of every one of his mates in seeking love with this girl.

 4) Massacre de la Saint-Barthélémy- On the 23rd August (Saint-Barthélémy’s Day) 1572, a pogrom was launched against the Huguenots of France .
-The death toll has been estimated as high as 30,000 and the Protestant movement in France was effectively wiped out.
+The death toll has been estimated as high as 30,000 and the Protestant movement in France, which had been a powerhouse of religious reform, was dealt a severe blow.

-6) fit reluire - to polish up (furniture etc) .
+7) fit reluire - to polish up (furniture etc) .
 As there is the sense of rubbing up, the words are found in vulgar usage with erotic connotations.
-We have, therefore, another double entendre as in (5).
-In this case it is to say that he brought the girl to orgasm.
-As it would be wrong to make the hidden message explicit in the translation, I have kept to the literal meaning - plus a bit of vagueness.
+We have, therefore, another double entendre as in note (5).
+Some French commentators tell us that the precise meaning is that he brought the girl to orgasm.
+I have kept to the literal meaning - plus a bit of vagueness.

 Click here to go back to my full index of selected Brassens songs